New Apple TV 4K, iPad Pro to launch on May 21

-San Francisco: After a successful "Spring Loaded" event, Apple is likely to launch the new iPad Pro with M1 and the upgraded Apple TV 4K with revamped Siri Remote on May 21.
+San Francisco, April 30 (IANS) After a successful "Spring Loaded" event, Apple is likely to launch the new iPad Pro with M1 and the upgraded Apple TV 4K with revamped Siri Remote on May 21.

 Known tipster Jon Prosser updated in a tweet that Apple will also launch the new Apple TV on May 21 along with iPad Pro.